 The TSX oil and gas sector has suffered hefty losses in recent times.
 Economical uncertainty has driven oil and gas stock prices to significant lows and recovery doesn’t seem likely in the distant future.
 However, there are some hidden gems in the industry that may provide outsized returns.

-Typically stocks that pay dividends have an extra safety feature which makes income investing one of the more popular investment strategies.
+Typically Canadian dividend stocks have an extra safety feature which makes income investing one of the more popular investment strategies.
 As the price of a stock falls, its dividend yield goes up.
 And as a companies dividend yield goes up, it subsequently becomes attractive for income investors.
 As such, prices tend to be more stable than their counterparts, growth companies.

 But, there is an exception to every rule.
 And that exception today is the oil and gas industry.